dmuller189/C-Process-API-Tutorial/README.md

 # Putting it all Together - A Case Study with a Unix Shell

 Take a look at the code of this [Unix style Shell](https://github.com/dmuller189/UnixShell), and specifically the nush.c file in the directory.
-This file implements the basic feature of a Unix shell by using the `fork() wait(), and exex()` system call to demonstrate the power of these operatoins.
+This file implements the basic feature of a Unix shell by using the `fork() wait(), and exex()` system call and C wrapper functions.

 The shell implements these following operators:
  - Redirect input `<`  e.g. `$sort < foo.txt`